 I.15 SELECTION OF OFFERORS.
-The table below shows elements of responsibility that the Agency will evaluate, with their relative weights in point format - the maximum points possible and the minimumpoints needed for each requirement.
+The table below shows elements of responsibility that the Agency will evaluate, their relative weights in point format - the maximum points awarded, and the minimum points needed for each requirement.
 Failure to obtain the minimum number of points needed in any element of responsibility will automatically disqualify the entire proposal.
-The maximum totalnumber of points for Responsibility is 1,000.
+The maximum total number of points for Responsibility is 1,000.
 The resulting total number of points (Offeror Responsibility Points) will be used by the Agency as an input to the evaluation of the Offeror's proposal, Section I-17 below.

-Elements of Responsibility for Evaluation Maximum Points Awarded Minimum Points Needed Section 2.2 (A) Understanding of Program 100 50 2.2 (B) Program Management and Administration 100 50 2.2 (C) Approved Vendor and Designee Management Processes 100 50 2.2 (D) Application Processing and Review 100 50 2.2 (E) Post Application Approval Tasks and REC Contract Invoicing 100 50 2.2 (F) Support for Grassroots Education 100 50 2.2 (G) Communications and Stakeholder Engagement 100 50 2.2 (H) Consumer Protections 100 50 2.2 (1) DEI, Support for Environmental Justice Community Self-Designation and Small & Emerging Businesses 100 50 2.2 (J) References 100 50
+Elements of Responsibility for Evaluation Maximum Minimum

+Points Points

+Awarded Needed

+Section

+2.2 (A) Understanding of Program 80 40

+2.2 (B) Program Transition 50 25

+2.2 (C) Approved Vendor and Designee Management Processes 50 25

+2.2 (D) Application Processing and Review 50 25

+2.2 (E) Post Application Approval Tasks 50 25

+2.2 (F) REC Contract Invoicing 50 25

+2.2 (G) Support 50 25

+2.2 (H) Communications 80 40

+2.2 (I) Consumer Protections 80 40

+2.2 (J) Labor Standards, Diversity, Equity, Inclusion, and Community- 80 40

+Based Projects

+2.2 (K) References 80 40

+2.3 Milestones and Deliverables 50 25

+2.4 Staff Specifications and BEP Compliance 50 25

+2.5 Where Services are to be Performed 50 25

+1.16 Interview/Presentation 100 50

+3.3 Reasonableness of Pricing Components 50 25